ty-v1/ty-v1/README.md

 # Hey there

-I'm yuya tomoida, a backend engineer from Japan.
+I'm Yuya Tomida, a backend engineer from Japan.

 ## Languages and Tools